-Access your Defined Contribution Account through Voya Financial at varetire.org/dcp-login.
+Access your Defined Contribution Account through Voya Financial at dcp.varetire.org/login.
 View contributions and balances for each account, create fund comparisons, and use calculators and other educational resources to help you manage your savings.
 It's important to name beneficiaries for your defined contribution accounts.
 The beneficiaries you name for your defined benefit account do not automatically carry over to your DCP accounts.

 Publications and education are available to help you get the most out of your 457 Plan.
-Publications include the Focus Newsletter, Plan Features and Highlights and the Investment Guide.
+Publications include the Focus Newsletter, Your Plan Guide and the Investment Guide.
 A variety of educational meetings are available.
 Topics include long-term planning for your financial future, managing your plan and distribution strategies.
 Meetings are held at sites around the state.